agiletodd/agiletodd.github.io/training.md

 chart: true
 ---

+New to Scrum?
+Need a refresher?
+Struggling with your implementation?
+We provide both private and public professional Scrum courses throughout the Northeastern United States.
+The courseware we offer is the official courseware of Scrum.org which is the premier Scrum training in the software development industry.
+Why settle for less than the best when your organization is counting on agility.

-I deliver both private and public Scrum.org courses throughout the Northeastern United States.
-Below you can find a description for the Scrum.org courses I am presently licensed to teach.
+Below you can find a description for the courses presently available by us.
 For additional information on a course please email me at <a href="mailto:todd@xperientsoftware.com" target="_top">todd@xperientsoftware.com</a>

 {% include public_courses.md %}

 ### Private Courses
-I welcome the opportunity to come into your organization and train you in a private course.
+We welcome the opportunity to come into your organization and train you in a private course.
 Private courses are for students all residing from the same organization.
 These courses are generally taught on premise but other accommodations can be made.

 This is a cost effective way to get professional Scrum training in your organization in a private setting.
 Email me at <a href="mailto:todd@xperientsoftware.com" target="_top">todd@xperientsoftware.com</a> for my availability.